HZCX404/memecoin-trading-bots/README.md

-# 🚀 Solana Trading Bot Suite by HyperBuildX
+# 🚀 Solana Trading Bot

-Welcome to the ultimate Solana-based trading automation suite — a high-performance collection of bots engineered for rapid execution, intelligent volume control, and deep integration with **Raydium**, **PumpFun**, **Meteora**, and more.
+Welcome to the premier Solana-based trading automation suite — a high-performance toolkit designed for precision execution, intelligent volume management, and seamless integration with top platforms like Raydium, PumpFun, Meteora, and more.

-Whether you're sniping launches, bundling buys, mimicking whale trades, or creating volume — this toolkit is made for serious on-chain operators.
+Whether you're sniping new token launches, executing bundled trades, mirroring whale activity, or driving strategic volume, this suite is built for serious on-chain professionals.

 ---